Ergodicity of Sublinear Markovian Semigroups: Introduction

-From the above concept, as any invariant set of an ergodic dynamical system has either $0$ measure or full measure, so the ergodicity describes the indecomposable property of the system.
-This is equivalent to that the image of any positive-measure set will fill the entire space.
-Thus the orbit of almost every initial point under $\hat \theta$ is dense in $\hat \Omega$ and returns infinitely often to any positive-measure subset.
-The latter is known as Poincar\'e's recurrence theorem (c.f. \cite{walters}).

-Two elegant and fundamentally important equivalent descriptions of ergocity were discovered in literature.
-One is in terms of the spectrum of the transformation operator $U_1$ in the function space $L^2(\hat \Omega,d\hat P)$.
-As it is a unitary operator, so all the eigenvalues must be on the unit circle and as $U_1{1}={1}$ so $1$ is an eigenvalue.
-The fundamental result here is that $\hat \theta$ is ergodic if and only if the eigenvalue $1$ is simple.
-The other one is given by Birkhoff's theorem (\cite{birkhoff}), known as the strong law of large numbers in the probability language.
-It says that a dynamical system is ergodic if and only if in the long run, the time average of a function along its trajectory is the same as the spatial average on the entire space with respect to the stationary measure (\cite{birkhoff},\cite{von neumann1},\cite{von neumann2}).
+Let $( \Omega, {\cal F}, P)$ be a probability space.
+The measure theoretical ergodic theory deals with a measure preserving map $ \theta: ( \Omega, {\cal F})\to ( \Omega, {\cal F})$ such that $ \theta P= P$.
+Recall that the measurable dynamical system $\{{ \theta}^n\}_{n\in {\mathbb N}}$ on $( \Omega, {\cal F}, P)$ is called ergodic if any invariant set $A\in {\cal F}$, i.e. ${ \theta}^{-1}A=A$, has either full measure or zero measure.
+Ergodicity describes the indecomposable property of the system (c.f.
+Walters \cite{walters}).
+The well known result of Birkhoff's theorem says that a dynamical system is ergodic if and only if in the long run, the time average of a function along its trajectory is the same as the spatial average on the entire space with respect to the stationary measure (Birkhoff \cite{birkhoff}, von Neumann \cite{von neumann1, von neumann2}).